tkgshn/hackerhouse-tokyo/README.md

 - We also don’t like to host big parties and strive to keep the house an intimate place for small groups to hang out and have meaningful conversations.

+- Hacker House does not provide team building assistance.
+Please apply to ETH Tokyo on your own.
+Even if you apply as a team, you will not be able to participate as a whole team (each team member will be screened one by one).

 ## 📣 Application Portal:
 [https://forms.gle/RXfdoXDpGgnZ9iF56](https://forms.gle/RXfdoXDpGgnZ9iF56)